pcornier/gbcoffee/readme.md

 # GBCoffee

-A GameBoy emulator written in Coffeescript and developped mostly on my smartphone with Termux &#x2764; during traffic jams in Geneva.
+A GameBoy emulator written in Coffeescript and developed mostly on my smartphone with Termux &#x2764; during traffic jams in Geneva, Switzerland.

 This is still a WIP but it can run some games like Tetris, Super Mario Land or Zelda.
 Additionally, it contains a basic integrated debugger.